dcbaker/cython/docs/src/tutorial/strings.rst

 conversions.
 This also means that Windows builds are always `Narrow Unicode builds`_ with all the caveats.

-To aid interoperation with Windows APIs, Cython 0.19 supports wide strings (in the form of :c:type:`Py_UNICODE*`) and implicitly converts them to and from :obj:`unicode` string objects.
+To aid interoperation with Windows APIs, Cython0 0.19 supports wide strings (in the form of :c:type:`Py_UNICODE*`) and implicitly converts them to and from :obj:`unicode` string objects.
 These conversions behave the same way as they do for :c:type:`char*` and :obj:`bytes` as described in